giuliachiola/super-blog-content/til/git/git-flow.md

 ---
-title: 'Git flow initialize'
+title: Git flow initialize
-abstract: 'How to fast initialize git flow with one simple command.'
+abstract: How to fast initialize git flow with one simple command.
-quote: 'Tidying your physical space allows you to tend to your psychological space.'
+quote: Tidying your physical space allows you to tend to your psychological space
-quoteAuthor: 'Marie Kondo'
+quoteAuthor: Marie Kondo

 date: 2020-03-28
 mainTag: git